 Put simply, I don’t.
-I have been in the industry for more than 21 years and have spent many years making a name for myself.
+I have been in the SEO industry for more than 22 years and have spent many years making a name for myself.
 But if I were starting out again, I would suggest three ways of finding clients:

-The first is to contact other consultants and see if they have any overflow work.
+- The first is to contact other SEO consultants and see if they have any overflow work.

-And finally I think there’s a lot more potential in yourself via – it seems that many companies want someone with good online engagement who understands how important this can now become when people buy products nowadays!
+- And finally I think there’s a lot more potential in marketing yourself via social media – it seems that many companies want someone with good online engagement who understands how important this can now become when people buy products nowadays!
 You could also offer your services on sites such as Fiverr to get yourself started.